-East Georgia State College currently offers students multiple opportunities to register for an upcoming term.
-Currently enrolled or former students may pre-register in a preceding term during an early registration period.
-Those who choose not to pre-register will have an opportunity to register during a subsequent or final registration, which generally takes place several days prior to the start of the term.
+Continuing enrolled or former students may create their class schedule for upcoming semesters during one of the many multiple registration events prior to the start of a semester.
+Students who choose not to register during registration events for upcoming semesters will have an opportunity to register during a subsequent or final registration, which generally takes place a few days prior to the start of the semester.
 Registration dates and times are published at least a year in advance and can be found on the Academic Calendar posted on the college's webpage